camjw/CV/README.md

 ## Skills

+#### Strong communicating

+- While at HM Treasury I was responsible for drafting advice to ministers and senior officials, correspondence to foreign heads of state, and FOIs from members of the public.
+- I recieved firsts for an extended essay and dissertation I wrote in my third and fourth year of university, respectively.
+- In my previous role I was required to communicate complex, financially sensitive information quickly over the phone to brokers who may not have English as a first language.

-#### Self directed learner
+#### Self directed learning

 - I took the initiative to learn VBA at HM Treasury and used this to automate project management work for my department.
 This saved approximately a days worth of work a week and produced a higher quality document than previous methods.
 - I also learned some Python, particularly the Pandas package, while working in financial services, just by following online courses.
 I used this to create better analytical reports faster.
 - Before starting at Makers I wrote a simple connect four game in Ruby, which can be found [here](https://github.com/camjw/connect_four).

-#### Problem solving

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence

-#### Strong communicator
+#### Analytical thinking

-- While at HM Treasury I was responsible for drafting advice to ministers and senior officials, correspondence to foreign heads of state, and FOIs from members of the public.
-- I recieved firsts for an extended essay and dissertation I wrote in my third and fourth year of university, respectively.
-- In my previous role I was required to communicate complex, financially sensitive information quickly over the phone to brokers who may not have English as a first language.
+- Enjoy solving abstract problems, which I did extensively in my degree, and hope to do more of this in the future.

 ## Education